'Rata Wenuwen Hiru - Sahana Yaathra' - continued today (Video)

 The ‘Rata Wenuwen Hiru - Sahana Yaathra’ initiative that is being carried out on behalf of our people who are in need of assistance due to severe hardships they face with the spread of the Corona Virus, is being carried out successfully.

-Hiru continues to serve the Venerable Maha Sangha and main priests from temples, churches and kovils as well as children in children’s homes and elders of Elders’ Homes.
-This work was carried out today, covering Colombo and Gampaha districts.

 Meanwhile, the programme launched by the Hiru Media Network to protect elders who are at high risk of contracting the Corona Virus, continued today.
-Accordingly, the Minuwangoda - Kariyawasam Elders' Home and the Veyangoda - Sujeewa Parent Sevana Elders Home were disinfected.
+Accordingly, the Yakkala - Leelawithana Elders' Home and the Veyangoda - Sujeewa Mapiya Sevana Home were disinfected.

 If this service is required by an Elders’ Home, they can contact on 077 303 5930.

-Also, the public disinfection program implemented by the Hiru Media Network with the Sri Lanka Red Cross Society in parallel with the ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations was carried out today covering the four districts of Colombo, Gampaha, Kalutara and Jaffna.
+Also, the public disinfection program implemented by the Hiru Media Network with the Sri Lanka Red Cross Society in parallel with the ‘Rata Wenuwen Hiru - Sahana Yaathra’ operations was carried out covering the three districts of Colombo, Kalutara and Puttalam.

-Accordingly, the police stations in Cinnamon gardens, Borella, Kollupitiya, Bambalapitiya, Wellawatte and the police Crime Reporting Division were disinfected.

-The Peliyagoda Police Station, Peliyagoda Urban Traffic Division, Peliyagoda Senior Superintendent of Police office, Mahabage, Pamunugama, Dungalpitiya, Welisara, Ganemulla, Kadawatha and Ragama police stations of the Gampaha district were disinfected.
+Accordingly, the official residence of the Archbishop in the Colombo District, Western Province Aesthetic Centre, old York street and the Theniyawala police stations in the Kalutara district as well as the Madampe and Arachchikattuwa police stations in Puttalam district were disinfected today.